irvs/ros2_tms_for_construction/README.md

 # ROS2-TMS-FOR-CONSTRUCTION

-ROS2-TMS-FOR-CONSTRUCTION is an IoRT library for construction applications based on ROS2-TMS.
+ROS2-TMS-FOR-CONSTRUCTION is an IoRT (Internet of Robots and Things) library for construction applications developed based on ROS2-TMS.

 https://github.com/irvs/ros2_tms_for_construction/assets/63947554/d7fb02dd-37d9-4d72-aa2c-a2c2d6f7824a

 ## ROS2-TMS

 ROS2-TMS is an IoRT (Internet of Robotic Things) library for TMS (Town Management System), which is the management system of an informationally structured environment (ISE).
-ROS2-TMS is newly constructed on the basis of [ROS-TMS](https://github.com/irvs/ros_tms/wiki) and adopts the state-of-the-art robot middleware, ROS2.
-This system integrates various information gathered by distributed sensors, stores them to an on-line database, plans proper service tasks, and manages and executes robot motion.
+ROS2-TMS is designed on the basis of [ROS-TMS](https://github.com/irvs/ros_tms/wiki) and adopts the state-of-the-art robot middleware, ROS2.
+This system integrates various information collected by distributed sensors, stores it in an on-line database, plans appropriate service tasks, and manages and executes robot's motion.

 Wiki page : [https://github.com/irvs/ros2_tms/wiki/ROS2-TMS](https://github.com/irvs/ros2_tms/wiki/ROS2-TMS)

-ROS2-TMS is being developed as a part of "**MyIoT Store**" in "**MyIoT Project**" supported by the Cabinet Office (CAO), **Cross-ministerial Strategic Innovation Promotion Program (SIP)**, “An intelligent knowledge processing infrastructure, integrating physical and virtual domains” (funding agency: NEDO).
+ROS2-TMS was developed as a part of "**MyIoT Store**" in "**MyIoT Project**" supported by the Cabinet Office (CAO), **Cross-ministerial Strategic Innovation Promotion Program (SIP)**, “An intelligent knowledge processing infrastructure, integrating physical and virtual domains” (funding agency: NEDO).

 ## ROS2-TMS-FOR-CONSTRUCTION

-ROS2-TMS-FOR-CONSTRUCTION is developed as an IoRT library for construction applications based on ROS2-TMS with the support of JST Moonshot R&D, Grant Number JPMJPS2032 entitled “Collaborative AI robots for adaptation of diverse environments and innovation of infrastructure construction” in “Moonshot Goal 3: Realization of Artificial Intelligence (AI) robots that autonomously learn, adapt to their environment, evolve itself in intelligence, and act alongside human beings, by 2050.”
+ROS2-TMS-FOR-CONSTRUCTION is newly developed as an IoRT library for construction applications based on ROS2-TMS with the support of JST Moonshot R&D, Grant Number JPMJPS2032 entitled “Collaborative AI robots for adaptation of diverse environments and innovation of infrastructure construction” in “Moonshot Goal 3: Realization of Artificial Intelligence (AI) robots that autonomously learn, adapt to their environment, evolve itself in intelligence, and act alongside human beings, by 2050.”

 Project page: [https://moonshot-cafe-project.org/en/](https://moonshot-cafe-project.org/en/)